Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 Impact of Age on Abilities
 ..........................

- During his life expectancy (average one for a humain in Orge is 40 years), various stages will be reached, affecting his abilities.
+During the life expectancy of a character, various stages will be reached, affecting his abilities (actually, his primary atributes), physical as well as mental, through an age multiplicative modifier.

+For example, a creature whose base strength is 40 and whose age results in a modifier of +20% will be having currently an actual strength of ``40 + 0.2*40 = 48``.

-Globally, for a human whose lifespan will be 40 years, they will start from zero in the first years of the character, increase steadily until a threshold of maturity is reached (at around 16 years).
-This will correspond to the peak abilities.
-They will then decrease a bit until stabilizing in a plateau (about 22 years).
+Globally, for a human whose lifespan is 40 years (average one for a human in Orge), the age modifier will start from -90% in the first year of the character, increase steadily until a threshold of maturity is reached (at around 16 years).
+This will correspond to the peak abilities (modifier: +120%).
+They will then decrease a bit until stabilizing in a plateau (about 22 years) with a null modifier (+0%).
 They will remain in this good condition until about 30 years, where they will begin to decline back to zero, not unlike in a `Attack Decay Sustain Release <http://en.wikipedia.org/wiki/ADSR_envelope>`_ scheme:

-This global aging profile in Orge is common to all species, genders, individal, etc.: the same evolution will apply, once scaled according to the effective planned lifespan of each creature.
-For example, if dwarves on average live for 320 years and if a given dwarf, Hgog, is expected to live for 355 years [#]_, then his abilities will reach zero only when being 355-year-old.
+This global aging profile in Orge is common to all species, genders, etc.: the same evolution will apply for all creatures, once scaled according to the effective planned lifespan of each creature.
+For example, if Dwarves on average live for 320 years and if a given Dwarf, Hgog, is expected to live for 355 years [#]_, then his abilities will reach zero only when being 355-year-old (not 320).

-.. [#] Determined by various factors, including sex, constitution and some randomness.
+.. [#] Determined by various factors, including gender, constitution and some randomness.

 The impact of aging is taken into account in the form of a modifier, see `Resolving Actions`_.